 My interest in figure skating faded away with time – I still followed everything that was shown on TV but the passion was no longer there.
 In retrospective, I was not even sure back then why he was away, neither did I seek the reasons.
 And looking back in the past now, neither did figure skating fans – all that was known was that he got injured along the way, had surgery, was going to be away for a while, and that was it.
 It seems to have been the same with Russian fans – few of them knew or cared about the reasons behind his hiatus.
 None of it was important – there are multiple skaters who could replace a sidelined one every minute, fans never run out of new favorites to follow; hence, Klimkin had quickly faded into oblivion.

 By his own words, Ilia Klimkin did not volunteer to be in figure skating – influenced by the trends at that time and inspired by the huge popularity of the sport in the Soviet Union, his grandmother first took him to the rink when he was four, hoping that the sport will improve his health (J.B.
 Mittan, 2003).
 Soon coaches noticed his talent, and he has claimed to have been among the very few skaters chosen to continue in a tryout class of 800 candidates (February 2004 interview).
-He had several coaches by the time he turned 11, among which Irina Moiseeva (2x World Champion in ice dance, 1976 Olympic silver medalist), Evgenia Zelikova and Eduard Pliner.
+He had several coaches by the time he turned 11, among which Irina Moiseeva (2x World Champion in ice dance, 1976 Olympic silver medalist), Evgenia Zelikova and Eduard Pliner (FSkate profile).

-Despite his potential, the little boy did not have the desire to pursue figure skating, dreaming of playing soccer instead.
+Despite his potential, the little boy had no desire to pursue figure skating, dreaming of playing soccer instead.
 It was only the insistence and strong pressure from his father that kept him in the sport during the early years (Feb 2004 interview; F. Temichev, 2004).

 A very promising and nationally ranked skater by the age of 11, he first joined the training group of Igor Rusakov in 1991 after his coach Eduard Pliner departed to the USA.
 Rusakov would remain his long-time coach until his death from leukemia in 2003.